 Appeal Court maintains balance between public & operator interests in offshore petroleum resources data in Geophysical Service Incorporated (GSI) v.
 Encana Corporation

 By Daniel Watt, Partner at McInnes Cooper,

-Sara Mahaney, Associate at McInnes Cooper
+Sara Mahaney, Lawyer at McInnes Cooper

 On April 28, 2017, the Alberta Court of Appeal decided to maintain the balance struck between the public’s interest in accessing offshore petroleum resources data and operators’ commercial interests.
 In Geophysical Service Incorporated (GSI) v.
 Encana Corporation, the unanimous Appeal Court’s dismissal of GSI’s appeal couldn’t have been clearer: generally, the Regulatory Regime governing offshore petroleum resources data will prevail to the extent there’s any conflict between it and the Copyright Act – and regulators have the “unfettered and unconditional legal right” to allow public viewing and copying of “all materials”, not just seismic data, they hold under that Regulatory Regime after the privilege period expires.
 The decision has far-reaching impact, providing all industry stakeholders with the comfort of certainty and very possibly an end to years of costly litigation throughout Canada.